jurijsteblaj/orange-neighbor-joining/README.md

 # Neighbor Joining for Orange

 This project will implement [neighbor joining](https://en.wikipedia.org/wiki/Neighbor_joining) for [Orange](https://github.com/biolab/orange3).

 See Examples.ipynb for examples of use.
+Some examples need data added to the data directory for them to work.

 ## neighbor_joining